ThatLinuxGuyYouKnow/Instagram-Clone/README.md

 #### 3. Setup the firebase app

 1. You'll need to create a Firebase instance.
-Follow the instructions at https://console.firebase.google.com.
+Follow the instructions at https://console.firebase.google.com. or use the FlutterFire CLI
 2. Once your Firebase instance is created, you'll need to enable anonymous authentication.

 * Go to the Firebase Console for your new instance.